raselsha/docker-wordpress/README.md

 3. Run the `docker-compose up` command to start the containers.
 4. Open a web browser and navigate to `http://wordpress.local` to access the WordPress site.

+### USE PhpMyAdmin

+Open a web browser and navigate to `http://localhost:8081/`.

 ## Configuration

 This environment is pre-configured with default settings, but you can customize it to suit your needs.
 Some of the available configuration options include:

 - Database settings: You can modify the database settings in the `docker-compose.yml` file to use a different database name, username, and password.
+- PhpMyAdmin settings: You can modify the PhpMyAdmin settings in the `docker-compose.yml` file to use a different username, and password.
 - WordPress version: You can modify the WordPress version used by changing the `WORDPRESS_VERSION` environment variable in the `docker-compose.yml` file.
 - Themes and plugins: You can add or remove themes and plugins by modifying the `wordpress/wp-content` directory in the repository.